-Underscoring social organization including firm centrality in effecting key changes in Philippine society, UA&P through its Center for Research and Communications Foundation, Inc. (CRCFI) recently launched its latest research on stakeholder cooperation.
+Underscoring social organization including firm centrality in effecting key changes in Philippine society, Center for Research and Communications Foundation, Inc. (CRCFI), the research arm of UA&P, recently launched its latest research on stakeholder cooperation.
 Shifting value from “shareholder” to “stakeholder”—that is, greater attention expended to “social stakeholders” has been advanced especially by business ethics literature.
-UA&P/CRCFI research pushes this idea further by examining the firm’s stakeholder network of inter-organizational cooperation in the context of the UNESCO Creative Cities.
+CRCFI research pushes this idea further by examining the firm’s stakeholder network of inter-organizational cooperation in the context of the UNESCO Creative Cities.

 Here in the Philippines, Baguio City is UNESCO Creative City of Crafts and Folk Art, and Cebu City is UNESCO Creative City of Design.
 Asked to comment on the research focus, Dr. Elizabeth Urgel, research manager, explains: “We are a research team of six representing disciplinary perspectives from political science, political economy, arts, history and anthropology.
 We first explore furniture and weaving in Cebu and Baguio, respectively, to describe and thus begin to understand creative industry organization in so far as cooperative relations for urban development are concerned, and our interest is education and skills training.
 We also want to discover the stakeholder(s) whose cooperation figures significantly in sustaining an artist’s interest and an enterprise’s staying power in the furniture industry.”